jt0948332/ChicagoRestaurantInspections/README.md

 - Layer control for various years: We had data from year 2011 to 2019.
 We have filtered out 2018 to show the beahvaiour.
 However, we would have loved to include 2016 - 2019 data with control layers on leaflet to toggle on or off.
 That will give a good idea of the situation flow.

+- Deploying on Heroku: Still struggling with this!

+- Walkscore save on cache to overcome limit of free API code

 Few reference links for "theory" part:
 1) https://chicago.github.io/food-inspections-evaluation/